erichiller/omega/core/pkg/_pending/wsl-bash/install.md

 # do the same as send-linuxconfig
-Invoke-WebRequest -UseBasicParsing "http://gist.github.com/erichiller/ac3be5b4a562a61b255b0baccb3f2da8/raw/.bashrc" -OutFile "$env:HOME\.bashrc"
+Invoke-WebRequest "http://gist.github.com/erichiller/ac3be5b4a562a61b255b0baccb3f2da8/raw/.bashrc" -OutFile "$env:HOME\.bashrc"
-Invoke-WebRequest -UseBasicParsing "http://gist.github.com/erichiller/ac3be5b4a562a61b255b0baccb3f2da8/raw/.vimrc" -OutFile "$env:HOME\.vimrc"
+Invoke-WebRequest "http://gist.github.com/erichiller/ac3be5b4a562a61b255b0baccb3f2da8/raw/.vimrc" -OutFile "$env:HOME\.vimrc"

 # we have colors!